Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Because the whole point of it was he kept dangerous company.

-he was being followed by another plane.
+So that doco suggests that Thornton believed he was being followed by another plane.

 So he put the plane into...

-Did he try to lose it?
+So you tried to lose it?

-Probably, yeah.
+Apparently, yeah.

-And they reenacted it all so good.
+And they reenacted all so good.

-He's gone, lose him.
+He's going, lose him.

 But the other plane was too fast and was catching up.

-So this takes out.
+So this checks out.

-On the way down, they suggest he was knocked unconscious,
+On the way down, they suggest he was knocked unconscious.

-possibly straight away, hitting his head on the plane
+possibly straight away hitting his head on the plane on the way out.

-Which feels overy hard to do.
+Which feels like it would be hard to do.

-I'd find away.
+I'd find a way.

-He said on the plane.
+He hit his head on the plane.

-And then he hits his head on the plane.
+Yeah, and then he hits his head on the plane.

 Yeah, it really is.

-You've got to hit yourself pretty hard on the head
+You're going to hit yourself pretty hard on the head to knock yourself out.

 But they also suggested it could have been

-that he was pummeled by one of the duffel bags full of cocaine.
+that he was pummeled by one of the duffel bags full of cocaine

-But it feels very cartoony.
+It feels very cartoony.

-and unable to pull the rip cord of his main parachute.
+and unable to pull the rip cord of his main parachute

-And the emergency parachute wasn't deployed until it was too late.
+and the emergency parachute wasn't deployed until it was too late.

-Either automatically, or he came to and went,
+Either automatically or he came to and went,

-well, shit, pulled it and it was too late.
+oh shit, pulled it and it was too late.

 I'll put a link to it in the show.

-And it goes into all this other stuff as well.
+This is very good, and it goes into all this other stuff as well.

-But they say at the start, the injuries that the cops found
+But they say at the start,

-on his body when they found him
+the injuries that the cops found on his body when they found him

 suggest that maybe it wasn't an accident,

-yeah, it looks like he probably hit his head on the plane.
+And then they go, yeah, it looks like he probably hit his head on the plane.

 I tell you that an hour and 20 minutes later.